ktttnv/algorithm-tasks/README.md

 # algorithm-tasks

-Here I save some my solutions to problems from the online competitive programming platforms such as HackerRank, LeetCode etc.
+Here I save some of my solutions to problems from the online competitive programming platforms such as HackerRank, LeetCode etc.